dcjanio/zora-testnet-bridge/README.md

 - ✅ **Verified contract** - Using official Zora bridge contract
 - ✅ **Simple approach** - Just sends ETH, no complex smart contract calls
 - ✅ **Local first** - Runs entirely in your browser

+## ⚖️ **Legal & Risk Disclaimer**

+**USE AT YOUR OWN RISK** - This software is provided "as is" without warranties of any kind.

+- 🧪 **Testnet Only**: Only use with Sepolia testnet ETH, never mainnet funds
+- 🚫 **No Liability**: Authors are not responsible for any loss of funds
+- 🔬 **Experimental**: This is experimental software for testing purposes
+- 👛 **Test Wallets**: Use dedicated test wallets with no real value
+- ⚠️ **No Guarantees**: Bridge functionality may fail or behave unexpectedly
+- 📝 **Your Responsibility**: Verify all transactions before confirming

+By using this bridge, you acknowledge these risks and agree to use it solely for testnet purposes.

 ## 📱 Browser Compatibility